The Bissau Bolama Biosphere Reserve balances human activities with conservation efforts for unique ecosystems.

 Waste management is poor in Bissau.
 Littering is common, and formal recycling infrastructure is quite scarce.
 Minimize plastic waste.

-Access to clean water can be a challenge in some areas.
+Access to clean water can be a challenge in certain places.
 Use water sparingly and avoid waste in your accommodation.

-Support cultural conservation and engage respectfully with local communities.
+Support cultural preservation and engage respectfully with local communities.

 Local initiatives preserve traditional arts, music, and languages.
 Support these initiatives where possible to foster local heritage.